 Welcome!
-Our self awareness test is located on this page.
-You’ll be forwarded to your results once you hit the submit button.
-No email or obligation required to get your results.
+The iNLP Center self awareness test is on this page.
+You’ll get your results once you hit the submit button.
+No email or obligation is required.

 Created by the iNLP Center.
 Private.
 Non-commercial.
 Confidential.

-And do you have enough curiosity to take a penetrating self awareness test that promises a few surprising twists?
-The online test on this page will inspire you to think about areas of your life that you’ve perhaps never considered before.
-It might be challenging.
-And that’s good!
+Do you have enough curiosity to take a penetrating self awareness test with a few twists?
+The quiz on this page will inspire you to think about areas of life you may have never considered.
+It could be challenging.
+That’s good!

-Because personal enlightenment begins with self awareness.
-This self awareness test on this will put self awareness into a framework to give you a solid idea where you stand.
-On a journey toward greater enlightenment, this could be the tool you’ve been looking for.
-You should get several clear insights and even some aha-moments.
+Because enlightenment begins with self awareness.
+This quiz puts self awareness in a framework that creates insight.
+On a journey toward greater enlightenment, this could be a tool you’ve been missing.
+Most people report more than one aha-moment.

 The self you can be aware of is much more than the conscious mind.
-Neuro-Linguistic Programming suggests that much of our thinking and communication lies outside conscious awareness (non-verbal communication, to give one simple example, goes largely unnoticed by most).
-Non-conscious thoughts and communication have a much greater impact than the communication we consciously notice.
+Neuro-Linguistic Programming suggests much of our thinking and communication lies outside conscious awareness (non-verbal communication, to give one simple example, goes largely unnoticed by most).
+Non-conscious thoughts and communication have a much greater impact than what we consciously notice.
 Here’s a great post that cites research on this.

-Now, NLP students and practitioners have an advantage over non-NLP-trained people, as they have been learning material that naturally expands self awareness.
+NLP and life coaching students have an advantage over non-NLP-trained people.
+They’ve learned things that expand self awareness.
 Of course, you don’t need to be enrolled in an NLP course to benefit from this test.
 It’s for everyone.

 The self awareness test should prove to be enlightening to anyone, even to those who’ve been working on themselves for years.

 Each question on the self awareness test has five response options.
-Honestly, choose the option that best describes you.
+Choose the option that best describes you.
 When you submit the self awareness test, you’ll be forwarded to your score and an interpretation.

 FYI, this self awareness test is not a scientific or clinical assessment.
-The self awareness test is based on my 25 years of experience as a counselor, NLP practitioner, NLP trainer and life coach.
-I have no control over the test conditions whatsoever, so consider your results to be for your own entertainment or subjective education only.
+It’s based on 25 years experience as a counselor, NLP trainer and life coach.
+We have no control over the test conditions, so consider your results for entertainment purposes or education only.

-The areas represented on the self awareness test represent the ‘hot spots’ of self awareness that can either save people from problems and pain or lead you straight to them.
+The areas represented on the self awareness test represent the ‘hot spots’ of self awareness that can save you from problems and pain or lead you straight into them.

 A classic model of neuro-linguistic programming, the VAK model suggests we process information on the inside through seeing, hearing and feeling.
 Further, our processing is redundant.
 In other words, seeing an internal image will inspire feelings about the image and sounds either related to the image or our own inner commentary.
 Seeing, hearing and feeling all work together.